lovejavaee/java-scratchpad/lists/README.md

-# Exercise: Functional Linked Lists in Java
+# Exercise: functional linked lists in Java

 Given the interface `List`: